Abdallah El Said

-In May 2018 he was named in Egypt's preliminary squad for the 2018 FIFA World Cup in Russia.
+In May 2018 he was named in Egypt's squad for the 2018 FIFA World Cup in Russia.

 Club career

 El Said agreed to a three-year contract extension with Ismaily in May 2007.

 In 2011 after various problems with his team and due to Ismaily's need for money and after long negotiations, El Said signed with Al Ahly despite earlier reports assuring that he is going to sign with Zamalek due to Ismaily's bitter rivalry with Ahly.

 El Said made his debut with Al Ahly against ENPPI, he scored 4 goals in his first season before it was cancelled due to the Egyptian Revolution of 2011.

 On 10 April 2018, El Said joined Finish side KuPS on loan for two months.
 Following the conclusion of the loan, he joined Saudi Arabian side Al-Ahli Saudi.
 In January 2019, El Said joined the Egyptian side Pyramids.

+In January 2024, El said joined Zamalek.